Introduction

 How to store slumgullion, and how long does it last?

-Slumgullion can be stored in an airtight container in the refrigerator for up to three days.
-For longer storage, freeze it in suitable freezer containers or bags for up to three months.
-To reheat, thaw overnight in the refrigerator and warm gently on the stove or in the microwave.
+Store it in a sealed container in the fridge for up to three days.
+For long term, freeze in freezer-safe bags or containers for up to three months.
+Thaw overnight in the fridge and reheat gently.

 What are the typical spices used in slumgullion?